wWw – To access the Speakers’ Corner Lichfield Blog, please click here.

 Lichfield Speakers’ Corner celebrated its first anniversary with a special event which brought together some of those who had spoken at its launch along with civic leaders and members of the public who seized their opportunity to have their say.

-It also featured the unveiling of a sound sculpture created especially to mark the anniversary and to cap it all, the appreciative crowd was served with birthday cake while it listened to speeches about subjects a diverse as the campaign for the rights of Ethiopian women, a reappraisal of Neville Chamberlain’s reputation, the merits of ducks, the threat of climate change, the costly folly of nuclear armaments and the importance of the UK’s democracy!
+It also featured the unveiling of a sound sculpture created especially to mark the anniversary and to cap it all, the appreciative crowd was served with birthday cake while it listened to speeches about subjects as diverse as the campaign for the rights of Ethiopian women, a reappraisal of Neville Chamberlain’s reputation, the merits of ducks, the threat of climate change, the folly of nuclear armaments and the importance of our democracy!

 Buskathon Returns to Lichfield